dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 **Batch Update/Modify Packages**

-If you want to modify batch components' packages, in the footprint manager dailog you can press `CTRL` and select all components you want.
-If your schematic has much components, you should filter them first with package name.
-Such as below .gif will shown you how to batch modify resistors' packages from `AXIAL-0.3` to `0603`.
+If you want to batch modify components' packages, in the footprint manager dialog you can press `CTRL` and select all components you want.
+If your schematic has many components, you should filter them first with package name.
+Such as in the below .gif which will show you how to batch modify resistors' packages from `AXIAL-0.3` to `0603`.
 If you want to use your own packages, you can select **My Parts** on Pattern Libraries area.

 ![](images/266_Schematic_FootprintManager_BatchUpdate.gif)